Evil3D/FFlags/README.md

 ### ALSO there are files aswell, they're labeled as such: FFlags_<first 5 characters of the version>_<version, so like 2020L> Here's a bonus: [Studio FFlags](Studio%20FFlags.md)
 ### Here's another bonus: [Other Pekora Stuff](Other.md) Bro... so uh i got a list of a little over 4 THOUSAND Flags.. yea.. [insane right](InsanityFlags.md)
 ### Turns out im kinda stupid.. so every fflag needs FFlag infront of it to actually register. also DFFlag(s) mean 'Developer FastFlag'
+### For the ESC:R people: i have no idea which fflags work for ESC:R, gl

 ## version-7e043f9d229d4b9a/2020L (first since this is the only ver which actually works for me) (Question: what's the L for?
 Answer: Large)
 ```json